 Plant Health & Safety

-Recently, as part of our continuous improvement process, we have reviewed our methods of pest management.
-News about bee health has prompted increased attention on neonicotinoids in particular.
+Recently, as part of our continuous improvement process, we have reviewed our methods of pest management and have removed all use of neonicotinoids.
 We are concerned about the health of our planet’s environment and take our commitment to stewardship seriously.
 We believe a healthy pollinator population is important to our environment, and grow thousands of plants to maintain habitats and food sources for pollinators.

 We approach the use of any chemicals by balancing three very important goals: